-As healthcare in the United States continues to evolve, more choices are starting to gain attention as a solution to the rising costs resulting from the customary way health care has been delivered for more than 30 years now.
+As healthcare in the United States continues to evolve, more choices are gaining traction as solutions to the rising costs resulting from the customary way health care has been delivered for more than 30 years now.
 One solution is the Direct Primary Care model.

-The Direct Primary Care model unleashes the power of free market competition to drastically lower the cost of primary care.
+Direct Primary Care unleashes the power of free market competition to drastically lower the cost of primary care.

 The Direct Primary Care model vs. Single-payer health care

 Despite the establishment of the Patient Protection and Affordable Care Act (ACA) of 2008, both healthcare costs and insurance premiums to cover those costs continue to rise.
-That law seems to have failed miserably at taming health care costs.
+That law seems to have done little to tame health care costs.
 So, two competing solutions are being touted.

 Those who favor a very government-heavy solution are pushing for a single-payer system they have dubbed “Medicare for All.”
 The other group who believe in the power of free market competition to lower costs are advocating high-quality and affordable solutions such as Direct Primary Care and transparently priced surgery.

 Unfortunately, some politicians who are unfamiliar with free market economics favor the more centralized solution.
 They say that the best way to solve the cost problem in health care is to convert the whole country’s healthcare system over to “Medicare for All.”

 Let’s take a moment to look at the way that type of system has functioned in other countries though… It hasn’t been pretty.
 Most people who value high-quality medical care shrink from that solution for a number of reasons.

 Reasons ‘Medicare for All’ is a bad idea: